l0rem/AutoRUBLogin/README.md

  - Open and insert your login credentials into `.env-example` with something like `nano .env-example`, save changes
  - Rename file to `.env` with `mv .env-example .env`
  - Run `docker compose up -d` to start the script

+## Debugging
+In order to access logs of the script do `docker ps`, then find container named `autorublogin-login` and note its CONTAINER ID on the left of the line.
+Use that CONTAINER ID in `docker logs <CONTAINER_ID>` in order to get logs from container.